John Nevison the Highwayman

 KS1 & KS2 science, history, literacy, and more

+(Available from January 2018 onwards.)
 How exciting would it be to have an eccentric, time-travelling gentleman from 1674 arrive at your school for the day, hoping to discover all he can about the modern age?
 What can your children learn about his time, and what can they tell him about their own world?
-What strange artefacts is he carrying?
+What strange artifacts is he carrying?
 And why did he think he might need them?
 What stories can he tell them, and what marvels can the children describe to him?
 Is the modern world better than his own time?

 Sir William Petty is a natural philosopher and a member of the famous Royal Society.
 Having invented all sorts of curiosities, he has now embarked on the most ambitious (and secret) experimental adventure of his life – to travel forwards in time through hundreds of years.
 Fearing that England might have become a dangerous place, filled with war, disease, wild animals or bands of brigands, how happy will he be to find a civilised and learned world?
 And how lucky he will be to arrive at a school filled with scholars and experts happy to help him learn as much as he can?